• Skip to primary navigation

 • Stir in the coconut milk, broth, coconut aminos, lime juice, fish sauce, and coconut sugar.
 Bring to a boil, and then reduce to a low simmer.
 Simmer for 30 minutes, uncovered, stirring occasionally.
 Taste and adjust seasonings, if needed.

-• While the soup is cooking, prepare the zucchini by spiralizing it into noodles.
-If using sweet potato glass noodles, prepare them according to the directions on the package.
+• While the soup is cooking, prepare the zucchini by spiralizing it into noodles or quartering lengthwise and chopping.
+Prepare the sweet potato vermicelli according to the directions on the package.
 Set prepared noodles aside.

-• Remove the cooked soup from the heat, and stir in the noodles.
-Serve the soup topped with fresh chopped Thai basil, cilantro, and lime wedges.
+• Remove the cooked soup from the heat, and stir in the zucchini and sweet potato noodles and allow them to warm in the soup for several minutes.
+Serve the soup topped with fresh chopped Thai basil or cilantro, and lime wedges if desired.

 Notes